The taste of Europe

 Poland’s capital for more than five centuries, Krakow is the treasure of the country and a noble city with an unbounded history.
 Cradle of medieval trade and a large center of arts and sciences during the 16th century, it maintains the nobility of the Old World with many touches of modern lifestyle.

 A UNESCO World Heritage Site, Krakow’s Old Town (Stare Miasto) is a true masterpiece of architecture and significant historical monuments.
-Walk the magnificent Royal Road, starting from Rynek Glowny Square up to Wawel Hill, the Polish kings’ seat, and the mythical Smok dragon’s nest.
+Walk the magnificent Royal Road, starting from Rynek Glowny Square up to Wawel Castle, the Polish kings’ seat, and the mythical Smok dragon’s nest.
 Take a tour of the old Kazimierz Jewish quarter’s atmospheric alleys and the inner courtyards of the Collegium Maius, where the great Copernicus studied.
 Visit Oscar Schindler’s factory-museum and immerse yourself in the magical world of Japanese culture at the Manggha Museum.

 Strong paper and a sure dish on the “classic” Polish table are soups: the most traditional are barszcz (with beets) and zurek (with sour barley).
 Poles love pork, either as a piglet or in the wild version of the wild boar, and make the traditional smoked kabanos.
 Try a zapiekanki (baked cheese and mushroom sandwich) in a canteen if you want something casual.